dkargin/TiGa/readme.md

 1. Make C++ part mostly buildable by cmake
 	- add all projects to cmake
-	- fix FX/GUI library
+	- fix FX/GUI library.
+DONE mostly
 		- strip direct references to HGE
 		- implement proper wrappers for resource access: RenderContext, PolyBatch
-	- add proper HGE version
+	- add proper HGE version.
+HGE is not going to work properly.
+We will move to SDL
+	- fix sim					In progress
+	- fix game
+	- replace HGE stuff by SDL
+		- TextureManager
+		- Image loading
+		- SoundManager
+		- Font stuff
+	- where's my Scripter stuff?
 1. Make it runnable again.
 Just in minimal way, without scripts
 1. Deal with SWIG/Lua.
 I want to get more direct bindings between simulation objects and lua scripts
 1. Blow half of it and refactor.
 Old idea of ObjectDef<->Object pair is total crap and I should rework it.
 Any sort of 'ObjectDef' stuff will be merged to appropriate class